Mrinal Chatterjee: Career

 He started his career as a lecturer in English in 1983, joined Sambad, an Odia daily in 1984 as sub-editor and became Edition-in-Charge of Sambad's North Odisha edition in December 1996.
 As a Journalist, Chatterjee has written extensively on Environment.
-He has been awarded the prestigious K.K.
+He has been awarded the K.K.
 Birla Foundation Fellowship(1996) and Journalist Fellowship by Centre for Science and Environment(1991 and 1992).

-He joined Indian Institute of Mass Communication (IIMC), Dhenkanl as Associate Professor in February 1999.
+He joined Indian Institute of Mass Communication (IIMC), Dhenkanl as associate professor in February 1999.
 He became Professor and head of the Eastern India campus of IIMC located in Dhenkanal, Odisha in June 2008.

 He has also extensively worked in radio and television.
 He worked in AIR and Doordarshan in several capacities- as Announcer and Newsreader for over 7 years, besides doing various programs.
 He has written the story and screenplay of many successful tele-serials and anchored many radio and television programs.